jddiaz112/jddiaz112.github.io/index.md

 * Lab 10

     Lab 10, part 3 was a favorite because I enjoyed making a gradient.
-It was interesting to see how Magick worked because it was the main function used to make the gradient.
+It was interesting to see how Magick works because it was the main function used to make the gradient.
 I also enjoyed working with the RGB color scheme.